hl037/tempiny/README.md

 `Template.__call__(self, out_stream, _globals={}, _locals=None) -> (dict, Exception)`
-This method permits to call the template, outputing in `out_stream` (it should at least have a `write(s:str)` method.
+This method permits to call the template, outputting in `out_stream` (it should at least have a `write(s:str)` method.
 You can provide a global scope (it will be shallow-copied before entering the template) through `_globals` to pass values to the template.
 You can also provide a local scope through `_locals`, but it can lead to unexpected behaviour (not defined errors inside function or list-comprehension).
 Except if you know what to do, let it None, it will contain the same content as the globals.
-It returns the new locals (to retrive names defined or modiied from the template), and None if no exception occured, or the exception if one raised.
+It returns the new locals (to retrieve names defined or modified from the template), and None if no exception occurred, or the exception if one raised.

 Example: